Exactly What You Need to Know to Become a Front End Developer in 2021

 In the US alone, more people access the internet from their mobile device than from a desktop computer, so it’s no wonder that responsive and mobile design skills are super important to employers.
 Responsive design means that the site’s layout (and sometimes functionality and content) change based on the screen size and device someone is using.

-For example, when a website is visited from a desktop computer with a big monitor, a user would get multiple columns, big graphics, and interaction created specifically for mouse and keyboard users.
+For example, when you visit a website from a desktop computer with a big monitor, you’ll see multiple columns, big graphics, and interaction created specifically for mouse and keyboard users.
 On a mobile device, the same website would appear as a single column optimized for touch interaction, but using the same base files.

 Modern browsers are getting pretty good at displaying websites consistently, but there are still differences in how they interpret code behind the scenes.
 Until all modern browsers work perfectly with web standards, knowing how to make each of them work the way you want them to is an important skill.
 That’s what cross-browser development is all about.